WHAT’S PROVIDED?

 The skipper with advanced notice can organize bait.

-Froze bait can be purchase from Island Chain in St. David’s and fresh bait from County Sports in Haverfordwest or Anglers corner in Milford haven
+Froze bait can be purchase from Motor Tackle Fishguard, Island Chain in St. David’s and fresh bait from County Sports in Haverfordwest

 For most trips where bait fishing is prime method, we will usually start with trying to feather up some fresh Mackerel or Sandeel, as fresh bait is almost always best.